SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

-####  **B: Create Authorization Object for oData service**
+####  **B: Create Authorization Object for OData service**
-In this section we generate a custom authorization object which is necessary to give the user access to the Gateway and to the Business Partner oData service.
+In this section we generate a custom authorization object which is necessary to give the user access to the Gateway and to the Business Partner OData service.

 1. Call Transaction PFCG
    1. Enter a new Role name